3 Open the Sample FXML File

 Double-click the IssueTrackingLite.fxml file.

-The IssueTrackingLite.fxml file is opened in the Content panel, as shown in Figure 2-1.
+IssueTrackingLite.fxmlfile is opened in the Content panel, as shown in Figure 3-1.

-Save the file with a different name so that you can create your own FXML layout file using the original file name.
+Save the file with a different name so that you can create your own FXML layout file using the original file name that is recognized by the IssueTrackingLite application.

-From the Menu bar, choose File and then Save As.
+From the Menu bar, select File and then Save As.

 IssueTrackingLiteComplete.fxmlin the File Name text field and click Save.